Table of Contents

 Assessing the development

 After a decline until 2012, the development was positive until 2017.
-However, there was a slight decline in EMAS organisations, sites and employees in 2018.
-In December 2018, 1,183 organizations at 2,167 sites in Germany were EMAS-registered.
+However, there has been a slight decline in EMAS organisations, sites and employees from 2018 to 2020.
+The number of EMAS-registered sites in Germany has remained constant but rose again recently.
+The number of employees at EMAS-registered sites grew was around 915,000 in 2022.
+In December 2022, 1,117 organizations at 2,361 sites in Germany were EMAS-registered.

-In the German Sustainable Development Strategy, the German Federal Government commits to further supporting EMAS.
+In the German Sustainable Development Strategy, the German Federal Government commits to further supporting EMAS (BReg 2016).
 In 2030, 5,000 sites should be EMAS-validated and registered.
-Since it will be easier in the future for certain industries to include multiple sites in an EMAS registration, this target does not seem unrealistic.
 However, EMAS still needs more support and further steps to be taken to achieve this goal.
 So far, companies that are EMAS-registered have advantages in water, waste and immission control legislation and can benefit from various exemptions.

 EMAS organisations and sites are registered by the competent Chambers of Industry and Commerce and Chambers of Handicrafts and enter the publicly accessible database of the Association of German Chambers of Commerce and Industry database (DIHK n.d).
 Data based on a unified collection method are available from 2005 onwards.
 The office of the German EMAS Advisory Board publishes a monthly summary of developments, based on relevant DIHK statistics (UGA n.d.).